-- 1.1 This Pay Policy Statement (this Statement) is prepared in accordance with Part 1; Chapter 8 of the Localism Act 2011 Pay Accountability.
+- 1.1 Since 2012, Unitary Authorities and Fire and Rescue Authorities in Wales have been required to publish an annual Pay Policy Statement. - 1.2 This Pay Policy Statement (this Statement) is prepared in accordance with Section 38(1) of the Localism Act 2011.
 It also takes account of the revised guidance relating to Pay Policy Statements issued by the Welsh Government, on Pay Accountability in Local Government in Wales.
 This requires the Authority to produce and publish a Pay Policy Statement for each financial year setting out: - i.
-The Fire Authority's policies for the remuneration of its chief officers: - ii.
-The approach to the publication of, and access to, information relating to the remuneration of its chief officers; - iii.
-The Fire Authority's policies for the remuneration of its lowest paid employees (including the definition adopted and reason for it); - iv.
-The relationship between the remuneration of the Fire Authority's chief officers and its employees who are not chief officers. - 1.2 The purpose of this Statement is to provide transparency with regard to the Fire Authority's approach to setting the pay of its employees by identifying the methods by which salaries are determined. - 1.3 This Statement is effective from 1 April 2019.
+The Fire Authority's policies towards all aspects and elements of the remuneration of its chief officers: - ii.
+The approach to the publication of, and access to, information relating to all aspects of the remuneration of its chief officers; - iii.
+The Fire Authority's policies towards the remuneration of its lowest paid employees (including the definition adopted and reason for it); - iv.
+The relationship between the remuneration of the Fire Authority's chief officers and other employees. - 1.3 The purpose of this Statement is to provide transparency with regard to the Fire Authority's approach to setting the pay of its employees by identifying the methods by which salaries are determined. - 1.4 This Statement is effective from 1 April 2021 and covers the period 1 April 2021 to 31 March 2022.